romeerez/rake-db.js/README.md

 ```

 `db` argument inherited from [pg-adapter](https://www.npmjs.com/package/pg-adapter) instance,
-so it has all methods which `pg-adapter` library has, it can make queries.
+so it has all methods which `pg-adapter` library has, can perform queries.

 Second argument `up` is boolean which is true for migrate and `false` for rollback.